 Network congestion can happen at multiple points in the network.

+Internet providers typically rely on contention ratios.
+A contention ratio is the number of customers that the service provider is supporting per the plan speed provided.
+At Uniti we strive to provide a lowest contention ratio possible but if several customers are all heavily using the network at the same time, your performance will likely be impacted.
+This is why speeds can drop during peak times.Uniti already has a relatively low contention ratio, however it is not possible to provide a 1:1 ratio at standard prices.
+The economics just don’t stack up.
+This is why customers pay a premium compared to a standard plan for an Enterprise Grade service.
+To enquire about an Enterprise plan, email sales.
 Congestion can also occur between our core network and the rest of the Internet.
 We pay for what is known as ‘transit’.
 This is what connects our network to the rest of the world so you can access content hosted in other countries.
-We work with several transit providers to ensure redundancy.
-However, we cannot always control the quality of the ‘transit’ connection they provide to us.
+We work with several transit providers however, we cannot always control the quality of the transit connection they provide to us.
 Sometimes certain segments of their network can become congested or fail completely, just like your internal network can or our network can.

-Sometimes speed issues can be caused by the hardware devices you are using to access the Internet.
-You may have a device with a faulty ethernet port or WiFi chip.
-It could be that your device does not support the speeds that we are supplying you.
+Sometimes speed issues can be caused by the devices you are using to access the Internet.
+You may have a device with a faulty WiFi chip or ethernet port.
+Your device might not support the speeds that we are supplying you.
 You might have a faulty cable from your device to the router.
 It is always a good idea to test with several devices and multiple cables if possible.
 This helps to eliminate faulty or poor performing hardware.

 The content you access online from websites, apps and games all come from servers.
 Some servers are located overseas, some are local.
 Some have ample processing power, RAM and bandwidth whilst some don’t.
 Some might be really popular at particular times and become congested.
 All of these factors could influence the speeds you achieve when accessing content.
 Our transit partners network may also influence the speeds between you and the content server.

-If you want to test your speed we currently recommend using the Ookla speed test tool.
-Please ensure that you test using a modern laptop or desktop computer that is connected to your router via ethernet cable (testing wirelessly is not a true reflection of the speed you are receiving).
+If you want to test your Internet speed, we suggest using the Ookla speed test tool.
+We recommend testing using a laptop or desktop computer that is connected to your router via ethernet cable (testing wirelessly is not a true reflection of the speed you are receiving).
 Try to make sure there is no other activity on your network while running the test, as this can affect speed also.

 Once you have loaded the Ookla speedtest site, mouse over the triangle located under the ‘Begin Test’ button to bring up the server list.
-Select the ‘Internode’ server as it performs the most accurately from our experience.
-If you are testing during a peak period (typically between 7:00pm and 11:00pm), also try testing at a different times to make sure it is not a congestion issue.
+Try testing at different times and outside of peak times (typically between 7:00pm and 11:00pm) to make sure it is not a congestion issue.
 Try not to test too often either, as constant testing impacts the network and will impact speeds for other customers.

 If you have followed the instructions above, have tested multiple times over different time periods and you still do not achieve plan speed, please contact support.
-Please provide them with your results so that they can best help you to troubleshoot the issue.
+Please provide us with your results so we can best help you to troubleshoot the issue.